RyanDCampbell/RyanDCampbell/README.md

 ## About Me

-Hey there!
-I'm Ryan Campbell, I am a 4th year Computer Science Honours student at the University of Manitoba who is passionate about technology.

 This GitHub has a few of the projects I have worked on over the years to help me get a better understanding of different topics in Computer Science, such as Object Oriented Programming, Databases, Operating Systems along with some technical writing.

 Most of these projects are largely incomplete and will be improved when I have some time between my studies, work and personal life.